In 2018, visually impaired Berru Merve Kul from Kocaeli, Turkey received her law degree from the University of Sakarya.

 In recognition of her wonderful and generous support, the university awarded Havva an honorary law degree, which she accepted alongside her proud daughter.

+There is nothing more inspiring than family and friends who show unconditional love to relatives with disability, including the visually impaired.
 Professor Mahmut Bilen presented the award to Berru Merve and her mother, on behalf of the appreciative university.
 The reception to the news was quite overwhelming, with thousands of views and enthusiastic reactions.

 A number of commenters called Havva mother of the year, or mother of the century!
 The video of the wonderful mother and daughter team made the rounds on social media, and was shared thousands of times on Facebook, Twitter, and Reddit.